 What is the Communications Center?

-The Communications Center is the Public Safety Answering Point for all 9-1-1 calls initiated within Sumter County, with the exception of the City of Wildwood.
-The Communications Center receives and processes calls for law enforcement, fire or medical assistance and dispatches the appropriate public safety agencies.
+The Communications Center is the Public Safety Answering Point (PSAP) for all 911 calls initiated within Sumter County.
+The Communications Center receives and processes calls for all Sumter County Law Enforcement and directs fire/EMS calls to the appropriate public safety agencies.
 The Communications Center is a partnership among various governmental entities and public safety organizations, and provides communications services for the following agencies: